California Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by San Bernardino County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in San Bernardino County that you need to transfer you would only need to order our forms once for all of your properties in San Bernardino County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in San Bernardino County you only need to order once.

 A claimant other than a laborer or direct contractor must serve preliminary notice under Civ.
 Code 8200 in order reserve the right to to claim a future mechanic's lien on a property.
 The notice must be served to the owner, direct contractor, and construction lender, if any.